arytontediarjo/mpower-gait-analysis/README.md

 ### Utilizing Makefile:

 For ease of use, all pipeline functionalities have been encapsulated into make commands listed in the Makefile, pipeline parameters can also be changed in the Makefile (number of cores, number of partition, featurization parameter).
-Thus, for any future work or changes, refer to the Makefile for any changes.
+Thus, for any future work or changes, you can change the parameter variable through the Makefile.

 ### 1. Create Docker Environment: